 The 5G system shall support a secure mechanism to access a content caching application.

-The 3GPP system shall support a secure mechanism to access a service or an application in an operator’s Hosting Service Environment.
+The 5G system shall support a secure mechanism to access a service or an application in an operator’s Service Hosting Environment.

-The 3GPP system shall enable support of an access independent security framework.
+The 5G system shall enable support of an access independent security framework.